Inside Trail Racing Team

 Other sports / hobbies: Fastpacking, hiking, orienteering, yoga, Rockclimbing and weigh workouts.

-Fun and/or interesting personal fact that most of your running friends don’t know about you: I have run 100 miles 88 times and hope to finish my 100th mile run of 100 miles by the end of the year.
+Fun and/or interesting personal fact that most of your running friends don’t know about you: I have run 100 miles 104 times.
 I climbed El Cap.
 I am the only person I am aware of who has run 100 miles and did a rock climb in the middle.
 Mile 57 of a solo hundred in Yosemite I climbed the Nutcracker 5 pitch route 5.8 climb total time 38 hours.

 First person and only person who has run 100-131 miles on the Ohlone wilderness trail finishing my race with the Ohlone 50k race will be going for my 10th finish this year.